Lago Mar, Virginia Beach, Virginia: Recreation

-Much of Lago Mar is built around Ashville Bridge Creek, which is an inlet of the Back Bay and is affected by the same wind-driven tides.
+Much of Lago Mar is built around Ashville Bridge Creek, which is a tributary of the Back Bay and is affected by the same wind-driven tides.
 The entire area is in the Currituck Sound watershed (which is just a small portion of the larger Albemarle watershed according to the US Environmental Protection Agency).

 In addition to bordering the Wildlife Refuge, Lago Mar has three family parks within its borders where residents may enjoy playgrounds, picnics, or tennis courts.
 Bicycling, jogging and walking are other common activities on both Nimmo Trail and the "Lago Mar Loop."
 Many residents frequent the local Hell's Point Golf Club, which is at the southeast end of the neighborhood.
 Golf carts are permitted to be driven on all streets in Lago Mar south of Nimmo Trail.

 The community Civic League sponsors several annual events, including a 4th of July parade and picnic as well as an Oktoberfest picnic.
-Lago Mar's local soccer team goes by the name of “Lagomar FC”.
-Many residents are involved in or enjoy attending area festivals, including Pungo's famous Strawberry Festival, the annual Peach Festival on nearby Knotts Island and the Neptune Festival at the Oceanfront.
+Lago Mar's local soccer team goes by the name of "Lagomar FC".
+Many residents are involved in or enjoy attending area festivals.